adamcweitzman/FTC/_posts/2017-04-10-Conquer-Your-Student-Loans.md

 ---
 layout: post
-title: Episode 3 - Conquer Your Student Loans w/ Zach Friedman
+title: Episode 3 - Conquer Your Student Loans w/ Zack Friedman
 bigimg: /EpisodeBanners/Pistol.jpg
 subtitle: Forbes contributor and Make Lemonade founder Zach Friedman comes on to talk all things student loans
 ---
 <iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/5251517/height/360/width/640/theme/standard/autonext/no/thumbnail/yes/autoplay/no/preload/no/no_addthis/no/direction/backward/" height="360" width="640" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

+## Show Notes

+Zack's Student Loan Treasure Trove - [Make Lemonade](http://makelemonade.co/)

-## Questions Answered This Episode
+### Questions Answered This Episode

 1) What are some ways off the bat to discharge a loan if any?
 For example I know if you enter the military you can use public service forgiveness